okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2024/index.md

 #### New System Log API property for target object is GA Production

-Certain system log events now contain a new property called `changeDetails` in the `target` object.
-When this property is populated, it reflects new, changed, or removed attributes of the target resource that has been modified.
-See [changeDetails property](/docs/reference/api/system-log/#changedetails-property). <!-- OKTA-724000-->
+Certain System Log events now contain a new property called `changeDetails` in the `target` object.
+When this property is populated, it reflects new, changed, or removed attributes of the target resource that's been modified.
+See [changeDetails property](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/SystemLog/#tag/SystemLog/operation/listLogEvents!c=200&path=target/changeDetails&t=response). <!-- OKTA-724000-->

 #### Request throttling for jwks_uri